-Andrew was just 27 when he was diagnosed with a high grade anaplastic astrocytoma brain tumour.
-He underwent surgery and began chemotherapy.
-After four months he stopped the treatment and made significant changes to his diet.
-Two years after surgery, a scan has shown no tumour growth, he has been able to come off all medication and is hoping to go back to work to investigate how nutritional therapy, including a restricted ketogenic diet, could help other patients.
+Andrew was just 27 when he was diagnosed with a high-grade anaplastic astrocytoma brain tumour.
+He underwent surgery and began chemotherapy but after four months he stopped the treatment and made significant changes to his diet.
+Five years on and Andrew has had no tumour growth, and is continuing to follow a restricted Palaeolithic ketogenic diet.
+His quality of life has drastically improved and he is dedicating his studies to research into the disease.

 I was working on my Masters in nutritional therapy at Westminster University and happened to be travelling on a train after visiting the gym when I had a brain haemorrhage on 13th April 2013.
 I had a number of tonic clonic seizures which were quite dangerous and, as I came round, I realised I had been unconscious for quite a long time.
 It was a busy train and people around me were angry at the delay which had been caused.
 I was carried off on a stretcher and taken to St Peter’s Hospital, Chertsey.

 I was in a lot of pain and didn’t really know what was going on.
 I felt as if someone had hit me over the head with a hammer, my tongue was in a mess where I had bitten it and I had bruises and other superficial injuries.
 It was a Friday and no MRI scans could take place over the weekend so I had a CT scan.
 The result showed what the doctors said was a cavernous haemangioma which is a cluster of abnormal blood vessels.
 I was told it was low grade, nothing to worry about, that surgery was possible but not necessarily needed and that I would have to live my life on medication to control seizures.